 2004 Honda Civic Hybrid Question: Transmission Replacement Cost

+Yes and no. The car is a good car, but you are getting up in age and mileage for the IMA battery as well.
 HOWEVER...do see your Honda dealer and request some manufacturer assistance.
 They have been known to help out customers even with the age and mileage, especially for Hybrids.
 Besides that, there are known issues for the CVT's in these cars for start clutch shuddering on take off, and they have bulletins for this repair.
 Not sure what specifically your issues are. - DaveJHM

 there was a recall on automatic trans for 2004 i had a problem got a lemon law lawyer and honda got the bill and i made 1500.00 didn't cost me a cent - Visitor